Support for generic ESP32-WROOM-32 boards. More...

 For other parameters, the default values defined by the drivers can be used.

 The following figure shows the pinout of the defined default configuration for the EPS32-DevKitC board as an example of generic ESP32-WROOM-32 boards.
 The light green GPIOs are not used by configured on-board hardware components and can be used for any purpose.
-However, if optional off-board hardware modules are used, these GPIOs may also be occupied, see optional functions in table board configuration.
+However, if optional off-board hardware modules are used, these GPIOs may also be occupied, see section Board Configuration for more information.

 The corresponding board schematics can be found her here